QuixThe2nd/TorrentTX/README.md

 ### Todo
 There is more todo than what has already been done so far.
 I'll keep adding things as I remember.
+- Allow for broadcasting transactions - Currently connections with peers are automatically closed once one side is done downloading, so if I want to broadcast a transaction, I can only send it when someone retreived a different torrent or I retreive a different torrent.
 - Ethereum/Metamask compatible RPCs
 - Archival Contracts (read todo in main.js)
 - ttx20 coins (anyone can mint, just like erc20)